 - Must apply for and receive need-based support through the Office of Financial Aid.

 - Must be eligible to receive a Pell Grant.

 - Must not currently have a passport.
-Exception: Students with a passport expiring on or before April 25, 2019 may still be eligible to receive this scholarship.
+Exception: Students with a passport expiring within six months of Passport Day may still be eligible to receive this scholarship.